How Location-Based Marketing Boosts Business And Foot Traffic7 min read

 Location-based marketing helps businesses achieve this by targeting consumers when they’re most likely to take action.

 Imagine sending a personalized discount to someone walking past your store—it’s like whispering a friendly reminder that you’re just around the corner.
-For companies like ShieldCo, who provide branding services, this method is invaluable in capturing the attention of local audiences and boosting engagement.
+For companies like ShieldCo, who provide custom signage services, this strategy is invaluable in capturing the attention of local audiences and boosting engagement.

 What is Location-Based Marketing?